 Poor indoor air quality (IAQ) has been shown to have a negative effect on the attention span of school-age children, causing a noticeable drop in concentration.
 Mechanical ventilation is the most effective way to provide fresh, filtered air in classrooms.

-Natural ventilation also depends on the quality of the outside air and gives you very little control over the flow of air entering the building.
-This is where mechanical ventilation comes in, we can avoid these problems by providing schools with much greater control over the temperature and quality of the air
+Another concern with natural ventilation is that it allows in unconditioned outside air; it gives you very little control over the flow of air entering the building.
+This is where mechanical ventilation comes in; it provides schools with much greater control over the temperature and quality of the air flowing into classrooms, increasing the comfort and well-being of the students and staff.

 Our Project